Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Complete proofs of the new results

 The last key jump in writing the formula in the previous equation in the form claimed by the proposition is to expand and re-write the factorial terms involving $i$ in $\Sigma_5$ as a sum (or multiple sum) over powers of $i$.
-To perform this change in the formula, we appeal to the expansions of factorial function products by the Stirling numbers of the first kind as in the next few equations.
+To perform this change in the formula, we appeal to the expansions of factorial function products by the Stirling numbers of the first kind given by